thegridprotocol/spec-core/identity.md

 ## Overview

 This document describes the API that can be used in the scope of Identity exchanges between a client and a server.
+Client and Server are roles, not implementations.
+A server implementation may be a client in the scope of an exchange with another server implementation.

 ## Baseline

-All the endpoints **MUST** be prefixed with `/identity/client`.
+All the endpoints **MUST** be prefixed with `/identity`.

 ### Authorization